Plantronics Rig 800HD Gaming Headset

 - Compatibility PC/Laptop and PC

 The headphones come in a heavily branded box with an image of the product on the front.
 The details that are printed on the box show that the headphones should have a 24-hour battery, provide immersive 3D sound, and work with either a PC/Laptop or Xbox.
-The box actually indicates that the headphones should ‘only’ be used with a PC, but there is an activation code for the Dolby Atmos app for the Xbox.
+The main label on the box actually indicates that the headphones should ‘only’ be used with a PC, but there is an activation code for the Dolby Atmos app for the Xbox.
 I would love to see a more inclusive label that indicates more systems are compatible with these headphones so that someone who sees them on the shelf won’t just pass them by based on the “PC GAMING” label on the box.

 Style: The Rig 880HD headphones have a fairly unique style to them.
 They look like other gaming headsets in size and form, but in my opinion, they look like ‘techie’ and like they belong on a military base.
 They are black with some gold accents.
 The headphones are quite heavy.
 I held them up with some other wireless headphones (non-gaming) and found them to be quite a bit heavier.